IDMNYU/IdeationPrototypingFA19_McDermott/attend_a_lecture.md

 # Prepare for Final Exhibition

 Because the exhibition requirement was added late, I have waived the attend a lecture assignment.
-Instead, you will be graded on your compliance with our curator's request for your exhibition materials / files to be delivered to her by December 11th.
+Instead, you will be graded on your compliance with our curator's request for your exhibition materials / files, to be delivered to her by December 11th.